 Gortsaranayin is the second ground station.
 Its name is translated from Armenian as “Factorial”.
 The name was given due to its location.
 The statue lies in an industrial district.
 There are many factories around.

 The Shengavit station serves the population in the Shengavit district.
 It is situated near the Artur Karapetyan Park.
-This is the only station which leads to two different stations: Charbakh and Garegin Nzhdeh Hraparak.
+This is the only station that leads to two different stations: Charbakh and Garegin Nzhdeh Hraparak.

 Charbakh is the third ground station.
 As the Charbakh station branches off from the Shengavit station away from the Garegin Nzhdeh Square it serves as a transit service from Shengavit.